Gitmsl/spiral-mountain/README.md

 ## Feedback

 If you have any feedback you'd like to share with me, or if you're potentially interested in collaborating on this or another project, feel free to reach out to me at michael.s.locascio@gmail.com (Use Spiral-Mountain in the subject line!), or you can find me on LinkedIn (https://www.linkedin.com/in/michael-locascio-1b4803178/) or on twitter @mslcode.
-Don't worry, I'm pretty friendly!
+Happy to meet new people in or around the tech space!

 ## Acknowledgements